 - Parenting arrangements which may change over time, particularly when the children are teenaged or above the age of 18

 - Is the child continuing education past the age of 18 or the age of majority, is the child in university or college past the age of 18, et cetera.

 Spousal support may apply whether the partners were married or shared a common-law relationship.
-The partner who has the higher income will typically be ordered on some interim or permanent basis to support the other partner who was earning less.
+The partner who has a higher income will typically be ordered on some interim or permanent basis to support the other partner who was earning less.
 The partner who gets support will be known as the spousal support recipient and the partner who pays the support will be known as the spousal support payor.
 The courts will have regard to all relevant factors but some of them are as follows:

-- A balanced contribution in the relationship
+- A balanced contribution to the relationship

 - Whether there were children and whether one of the spouses has forgone financial or career paths to support and raise the children

 - The courts generally want the parties to become independent over time financially.

 Speak to a Calgary Family Law Lawyer to see if you may be entitled to spousal support or whether you may be ordered to pay spousal support.
 You may have been served with an application and in that case, you will have strict timelines to respond.
 Call a lawyer right away.